 Source: The Federal Reserve

-From understanding how to finance your secondary education, to buying a car, to saving for retirement, many people struggle with their financial health.
-Finding ways to scale financial education is critical to building a more secure future.
+From understanding how to finance a college education, to buying a car, to saving for retirement, many people struggle with their financial health.
+Scaling financial education is critical to building a more secure future.